 And there are morals to this story.
 First, if you are selling, the added expense of a great staging job is well worth the money spent.
 Second, if you are buying a house, do not let fabulous furniture (which after all, will not convey) cloud your judgement.

-Staging is often thought of as lipstick on a pig, but pig or person, lipstick can make one look a lot better.
+Staging is often thought of as lipstick on a pig, but on a pig, person or house, lipstick can make things look a lot better.